Start developing a search strategy by identifying the key words and concepts within your research question.

 |Identify appropriate Subject Headings (index terms)|

 Many databases use subject headings to index content.
-These are selected from a controlled list by experienced indexers (people - not machines!) and describe what the article is about.
+These are generally selected from a controlled list by experienced indexers (people - not machines!) and describe what the article is about.

 A comprehensive search strategy is often best achieved by using a combination of keywords and subject headings where possible.